Vandivier/github-email-scraper-node/README.md

 If you `node output` then the contents of `cached.json` will be written into `output.csv`.

 Be very careful if you plan to blast an email to the scraped email list.
 Consider using a cleansing service and emailing them individually instead of blasting them.

+## TODO

+1. key oCache of both sScrapedUrl and sUniqueKey;

+2. deal with invalid commas and quotes interior to cell values.
+Eg [Brody](https://github.com/Ryan-B-W).

+3. scrape for each Github sorting option, and include which sorting option an entry is initially obtained from

+   1. maybe collect all sorting options under which result appears

+   2. maybe find some way to access unobserved records (rn I can only get ~7k / 50k for location "united states")